maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 I was left with some unwanted pixels (due to the image rasterization) that I quickly painted in white (Locking the layer alpha channel and simply applying a white brush on inaccurate edges).

 I then had to vectorize my image for the Vynil cutter software to cut it.
-I launched inkscape then "Path -> Trace bitmap" and used multiple scans and tweaked some parameters to end up with a nice vectorized image !
+I launched Inkscape then "Path -> Trace bitmap" and used multiple scans and tweaked some parameters to end up with a nice vectorized image!

 <figure> <center>
   <img src="./../../img/mod03/logoBiomed.png" alt="logo text" width="80%" />